Record-breaking California fire may take until September to contain

 This week, President Donald Trump appeared to blame California’s environmental protection laws for the cataclysmic fires.
 Administration officials declined to offer any clarity on Trump’s series of tweets.

-Trump claimed in his tweet that the fires were being “made so much worse by the bad environmental laws which aren’t allowing massive amount of readily available water to be properly utilized.”
-He also added that water in the state was “being diverted into the Pacific Ocean,” in a tweet that named California Gov. Jerry Brown.
+Trump claimed that the fires were being “made so much worse by the bad environmental laws which aren’t allowing massive amount of readily available water to be properly utilized.”
+He also added that water in the state was “being diverted into the Pacific Ocean” in a tweet that named California Gov. Jerry Brown.

 What’s fueling fires?